+<New Image>

-Run future-proof on specialized compute accelerators like GPUs & NPUs
+Leverage compute accelerators like GPUs & NPUs without needing a rewrite

 DCL Compute Grants

-Distributed Compute Labs is a global community of developers, cloud providers, and institutions.
+Distributed Compute Labs is a global community of developers, cloud providers, and other institutions.
 It connects people with diverse mission statements to the resources they need through DCP.

-If you are a researcher, scientist, or non-profit with a shortfall of computing resources, we may be able to help.
-Please contact us with your project and we will get in touch.
+If you are a researcher or non-profit who needs computing resources, we may be able to help.
+Please contact us and we will get in touch.

+<Testimonials>

+“The discovery potential of next-generation astronomical telescopes hinges on access to sufficient compute power to process the tremendous volume of data that will be produced.
+The Distributed Compute Protocol is an innovative approach to tackling this challenge that holds tremendous promise for my own research to understand the physical processes that drive galaxy evolution in the Universe.”

+Dr. Kristine Spekkens, Royal Military College of Canada, Physics & Space Science

+“Current advances in brain research are accompanied with an exponential growth in computation needs; Distributed Compute Protocol is an exciting new tool that will enable brain researchers and other scientists to get easy and cost-effective access to unprecedented compute power.”

+Dr. Gunnar Blohm, Queen’s University, Computational Neuroscience

+"Harnessing the unused power of latent computer cores opens up real opportunity for Canadian researchers to access much-needed advanced computing resources.
+Advanced research computing is the backbone of innovation, and the potential of the Distributed Compute Protocol to complement and enhance existing resources is incredible."

+Nizar Ladak, President & CEO of Compute Ontario

+“I work on understanding the major mechanisms governing the transmission patterns of childhood diseases and the impact of public health interventions.
+This involves fitting complex stochastic models to data.
+The Distributed Compute Protocol is a very promising tool to aid in my research and other people's work that require large amounts of computing power.”

+Dr. Felicia Magpantay, Queen's University, Mathematics & Statistics

 DCP Compute Grants

-DiskFit is an software tool that helps astrophysicists understand how galaxies form.
-Originally in Fortran, it now runs in Node.js
+DiskFit is a web app made with DCP that helps astrophysicists understand how galaxies form.
+Originally in Fortran, it now runs in Node.js with DCP.

-Learn how what used to take 3.5 days on a single PC now takes just 16 minutes, and how DCP can benefit your application.
+Learn how what used to take 3.5 days on a single PC now takes minutes, and how DCP can do the same for your application.

 Patch Notes

 DCP is always improving with help from its community and core development team.
 The project has come a long ways, but there are many exciting developments yet to come.
-Stay tuned for stateful computing, support for popular software, and coarse-grained parallelism!
+Stay tuned for stateful computing, support for popular integrations, and coarse-grained parallelism!

-2020-01-09 - Portal v2.6.7
+2020-04-27 - Portal v3.0.1 Brahe

 Features

-Stability & performance improvements

-Status messages from the scheduler can now carry the job's runStatus
+Improvements around keystore handling and work

-2019-12-19 - Portal v2.6.6
+Improvements in DCP-Client and job management APIs2019-12-19 - Portal v2.6.6

+2020-04-02 - Portal v3.0.0 Brahe

 Features

-Stability & performance improvements

-Bugs Fixed

-Server connections recover better from network dropouts
+Updated to DCP Protocol v4

+Improvements to dev environment, moving towards the First Dev release!

 The Technology

 Technology

-The DCP stack is built from the ground up to improve compute efficiency and scalability as simply as possible.
-It reflects classic elements of distributed computing with a new vision to make compute fungible across any hardware.
-Learn how DCP's architecture reimagines distributed computing to connect millions of heterogeneous devices together.
+The DCP stack is built to improve efficiency, scalability, and simplicity.
+It reflects classic elements of distributed computing with a new vision to make compute resources fully fungible.
+Learn how DCP's architecture securely unites millions of heterogeneous CPUs and GPUs.

+<New Image>

 Simplified Programming

 DCP uses the JavaScript V8 engine to execute all computations.
-Unlike other languages, this enables JavaScript code to run on any device.
+Unlike other frameworks, this enables the same code to run on any device.

+<New Image>

 Fungible Infrastructure

-DCP leverages WebAssembly to provide multiple performance advantages and in the future to provide compatibility with other languages like Python, C, and Rust.
+DCP leverages WebAssembly to provide multiple performance advantages future compatibility with languages besides Node.js like Python, C, and Rust.

 Virtual Clusters

-DCP integrates WebGL 2.0 for rendering and general computing tasks.
-It enables GPU processing and, in the near future, General-Purpose GPU Compute (GPGPU).
+DCP integrates WebGL for rendering and general computing tasks.
+It enables GPU processing and, in the near future, General-Purpose GPU compute (GPGPU).

 The Tech Stack